ahmadalbadawi/ahmadalbadawi.github.io/_pages/research-statement.md

 ## Private computation should be a default, not a feature.

 Most of today's compute runs in the clear.
 Training data lives in a cluster, inference servers see raw inputs, analytics pipelines need column-level access.
-As models scale and inference moves into regulated industries (healthcare, finance, defense), that assumption is increasingly the bottleneck.
+As models scale and inference moves into regulated industries (healthcare, finance, defense), that assumption becomes more difficult to satisfy.

 Fully homomorphic encryption is the most general tool we have for keeping data encrypted throughout its lifecycle, including during computation.
 The question is no longer whether FHE works.
 It does.
 The question is whether it can be made fast, ergonomic, and infrastructure-ready.